An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Now you are scaring me, man!

 -Vic, when I was into that flower shop, the woman who apparently owned the shop looked very insistently into my eyes for few seconds.
 This made me a bit uncomfortable – I have to admit.
-She had seven orchids into the store…all placed behind the counter.
+She had nine orchids into the store…all placed behind the counter.
 It seemed like she didn’t want to sell them.
 I asked her to sell me one; she didn’t do it until she scrutinized me; it was a sort of: “I am only selling these to the right people”.
 I felt a little embarrassed, but I was happy that I got one as they were all stunning.

 It was Vic’s turn to hold his head with both his hands and few moments of silence settled into the room.